-No, the grant is awarded to the HEI only, and the funding will be disbursed to the lead HEI of the program.
-Other entities will need to work closely with an HEI and have their research targets align with the HEI’s own proposal.
+No, the grant is awarded to the CHED-recognized HEI only, and the funding will be disbursed to the Lead HEI of the program.
+Other entities will need to work closely with an HEI and have their research targets aligned with the HEI’s own proposal.

 What qualities should my idea possess to be chosen for the Grant?

-Proposals are requested for transdisciplinary research, development, extension, and innovation projects focusing on any of the areas outlined in the Omnibus Policy for Research and Extension or CHED Memorandum Order No. 52, s.
+Proposals are requested for trans/ inter-disciplinary research, development, extension, and innovation projects focusing on any of the areas outlined in the Omnibus Policy for Research and Extension or CHED Memorandum Order No. 52, s.
 2016, also entitled “Pathways to Equity, Relevance, and Advancement in Research, Innovation, and Extension in Philippine Higher Education”.
-Please refer to IV.
-Eligibility.
+Please refer to Part II: Grant Principles and Platforms and Part IV: Eligibility, Section 5 – Research Eligibility.

 Can I patent my invention as a result of the Grant?

 Yes.
 The Commission encourages researchers to submit new patents from their work with this grant.
 Patent applications must be filed with the Intellectual Property Office of the Philippines (IPOPHIL).